D-Diaa/RenodeFunctionQueueScheduler/README.md

 ### App 1: calcApp

-Our calcApp has 3 different tasks collaborating together to make a calculator at the end that evaluates an expression received through UART2.
+Our calcApp has 3 different tasks collaborating together to make a calculator at the end that evaluates an expression received through UART2 and sends the result back through UART2.

 The tasks we have have the following description:

 | task 	| delay 	| priority 	| Functionality  	                |
 |------	|-------	|----------	|---------------------------------- |
 | 1    	| 2      	| 1        	| Receives Expression from UART2  	|